neurolabusc/plyview/README.md

 ##### Compiling

-By default this project is set up to use OSX's Cocoa widgetset, as OSX's Carbon widgetset does not support modern OpenGL versions.
-If you wish to compile this in Linux or Windows you will need to open up the project with Lazarus, and choose Project/Options/Additions&Overrides and delete the "Cocoa" widgetset.
+For Windows and Linux users you should be able to open this project with the Lazarus IDE and compile the project using the Run/Run menu item.
+For OSX things are a bit more complicated because the default OSX widgetset for Lazarus is Carbon, which does not support modern OpenGL.
+Therefore, if you wish to compile this on Lazarus using OSX you will need to open up the project with Lazarus, and choose Project/Options/Additions&Overrides insert "Cocoa" as the target widgetset.
+After this you can compile the project using the Run/Run command.

-You can build this project from the command line.
+You can also build this project from the command line.
 You can use the "ws" option to set the desired widgetset:

  - lazbuild -B --ws=cocoa plyview.lpr